Prat13k/Python-Mini-Projects/README.md

-# Python Projects

-This repository consists of several mini projects coded in python language which were made for fun purpose.
+This repository consists of several mini projects coded in python language.

 # Description